Death knell for CCSVI!---Another nail in the coffin---

 "severe extracranial venous anomalies that signficantly impaired normal outflow from the brain" occur in some people with MS.

 The full paper, in a provisional pdf, can be viewed here for free:

 These scientists do not think CCSVI is over.
 They're still finding it.

 Jeff and I know all about these extracranial venous anomalies that significantly impair the flow of blood from the brain to the heart.

 Four and a half years ago, Jeff and I saw that very same problem happening in his body.
-We were astounded at the MRV images on the computer screen, showing slowed collateral circulation and two malformed jugular veins.
+We were astounded at the MRV images on the computer screen in his doctor's office, which showed slowed collateral circulation and two malformed, stenotic jugular veins.

 I put up an image from his magnetic resonance venography on an MS Forum.